-Dale Mah, P.Geo., Vice President, Corporate Development of Endeavour, is the Qualified Person who reviewed and approved the technical information contained in Updated Company Mineral Reserve and Resource Estimates of the Guanaceví Mine, the Bolañitos Mine, the Terronera Project, the El Compas Mine, the Parral project, the Calicanto project and the Guadalupe y Calvo exploration project.
+Dale Mah, P.Geo., Vice President, Corporate Development of Endeavour is the Qualified Person who reviewed and approved the technical information contained in the Updated Company Mineral Reserve and Resource Estimates of the Guanaceví Mine and the Bolañitos Mine as of December 31, 2022.
+Dale Mah, P.Geo also reviewed and approved the technical information contained in the Terronera Project, the Parral project, the Calicanto project and the Guadalupe y Calvo exploration project.